|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Manus Island is the largest Island in the Admiralty Island Group located in the Bismarck Sea.
+Manus Island is the largest Island in the Admiralty Island Group (Admiralty Islands) surrounded by the Bismarck Sea.
 To the east is Los Negros Island.
+Today located in Manus Province in Papua New Guinea (PNG).

 On April 5, 1942, Japanese forces landed on Manus and established a relatively small base on Manus and had minimal contact with the people of Manus, aside from hiring villagers from Rossum as guides and scouts.
 The locals were told by the Japanese that "the war was a fight amongst outside nations and the local people were best advised to stay in the safely of the hinterland."
 German colonist who remained on the island when then Japanese arrived were either killed or imprisoned.